carasiov/active_learning/use_cases/experiments/README.md

 ├── artifacts/                 # Checkpoints + diagnostics
-├── figures/                   # All plots (loss curves, latent spaces, τ heatmaps…) │   └── mixture/               # Mixture evolution panels └── logs/                      # CSV histories or future log streams
+├── figures/                   # All plots (loss curves, latent spaces, τ heatmaps…) │   └── mixture/               # Mixture evolution panels │       └── channel_latents/   # Channel-wise latent scatters (color=label, alpha=responsibility)
+└── logs/                      # CSV histories or future log streams
 ```

 The layout lives in `src/io/structure.py`, so any new tooling can reuse the same helper.

+### Channel-Wise Latent Diagnostic

+Mixture runs now emit `figures/mixture/channel_latents/channel_XX.png` plus a grid view.
+Each scatter fixes (x, y) to the true 2-D latent, colors points by the ground-truth label palette, and sets opacity to that channel’s responsibility (`r_c(x)`).
+This directly checks the conceptual invariant from `docs/theory/conceptual_model.md` §How-We-Classify: channels should specialize so confident regions glow in a single label color while diffuse/multi-label regions fade out.
+Use the grid for a global sanity check and individual files to deep-dive into problematic channels called out in review discussions.

 ---